dnssec/security-champions-playbook/README.md

 # Who are the Security Champions?
 Security Champions are "active members of a team that may help to make decisions about when to engage the Security Team".
-They act as a core element of security assurance process within the product or service and hold the role of the Single Point of Contact (SPOC) within the team.
+They act as a core element of security assurance process within the product or service and hold the role of the Single Pint of Contact (SPOC) within the team.
+The OWASP Security Champions program is an initiative that aims to improve software security by encouraging organizations to designate and empower security champions within their development teams.
+The program provides resources and support to help these security champions develop their skills and promote a security-first culture within their organization.

+#Here are some of the key features of the OWASP Security Champions program:

+ *   Training and Education: The program provides access to a range of training and education resources to help security champions develop their skills and knowledge of software security.
+This includes online courses, webinars, and other resources that are specifically tailored to the needs of security champions.

+ *   Community and Networking: The program connects security champions with a global community of peers, allowing them to share experiences, ideas, and best practices for improving software security.

+ *   Best Practices and Tools: The program provides guidance and best practices for integrating security into the software development process.
+This includes tools and resources to help security champions identify and address common vulnerabilities, as well as templates and guides for creating secure development processes.

+ *   Recognition and Support: The program provides recognition and support for security champions, helping to promote their efforts and acknowledge their contributions to improving software security within their organization.

+By empowering security champions within development teams, the OWASP Security Champions program helps to promote a culture of security awareness and responsibility within organizations, leading to more secure software and improved overall security posture.

 # What benefits do Champions bring to my company?